elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

 ## Building

-1. Set the default number of jobs for `make` to CPU cores + 1 To avoid entering in `-jN` every time you build, use the following command so that make uses -j [CPU cores + 1](https://stackoverflow.com/a/2500791/7732434) by default.
+1. Set the default number of jobs for `make` to [CPU cores + 1](https://stackoverflow.com/a/2500791/7732434) To avoid entering in `-jN` every time you build, run the following command.

     ```sh
     echo "alias make=\"/usr/bin/make -j$((`nproc` + 1))\"" >> ~/.profile
-    source ~/.profile  #  you do not need to run this in new terminal sessions
+    source ~/.profile  #  you do not need to run this in subsequent terminals
     ```

-2. Optionally enable console mode for GUI projects by removing `set(EXECUTABLE_FLAG WIN32)` from `src/CMakeLists.txt` (thanks @selsta)
+2. Optionally enable console mode for GUI projects by commenting out `set(EXECUTABLE_FLAG WIN32)` from `src/CMakeLists.txt` (thanks @selsta)

-3. Build using  `make release-win64`.
+3. Build with `make release-win64`.
 This may take 5 minutes.
-Debug builds on Windows are either unsupported or are not advised.
+Debug builds on Windows are either unsupported or are not advised (I broke my head trying to make it work on my machine and so gave up)

 4. If the build fails due to a missing library, try each of the following
     a) `pacman -S mingw-w64-x86_64-name` (where name is the libname with and without lib)
     b) Search for the library (with and without the lib prefix) on [packages.msys2.org](https://packages.msys2.org/search).
 Click on relevant search results and install the binary package starting with `mingw-w64-x86_64`

-5. Although this is enough to debug your code, as per the `README.md`, a full build requires running `cd build/release && make deploy` after `make release-win64`

-6. ~~Debugging~~
+5. ~~Debugging~~
     ~~It's really hard to do this on Windows and VSCode, especially through an msys2 debugging terminal.
 The best I can offer is pointing you to [this StackOverFlow Answer](https://stackoverflow.com/a/1745964/7732434)~~

 ## Contributing Anonymously